The 7 Best Beginner Mountain Bikes for Men and Women (with Beginner Tips)

 Technical Specifications

 The Cannondale Trail line features multiple bikes designed for different riders.
-The Trail 6 is more advanced and geared towards men than Trail 8, for example.
+For example, Trail 6 is more advanced and geared towards men than Trail 8.

 It boasts hydraulic brakes and weighs around 14.9 kg.

-It comes with either 27.5-inch or 29-inch wheels and tires, depending on the bike’s size.
+Depending on the bike’s size, it comes with either 27.5-inch or 29-inch wheels and tires.
 Keep this in mind when selecting your preferred size.

 As its name implies, the Trail bike is best suited for off-road trails, dirt paths, gravel roads, and forest trails.
 With a 75mm fork travel, I do not recommend using it on difficult terrain.
-However, you can feel free to use it for commuting.
+However, you can feel free to use it to commute.

-Thanks to its 2X drivetrain, shifting is more manageable and provides a wider range of gears than 3X drivetrains, reducing the likelihood of cross-chaining.
+Thanks to its 2X drivetrain, shifting is more manageable and provides a wider range of gears than 3X drivetrains, reducing cross-chaining likelihood.

 Additionally, the bike already comes with pedals, so there’s no need to purchase them separately.